 Metallurgically versatile, the ion nitriding process provides excellent retention of surface finish and ensures repetitive metallurgical properties.
 Ion nitriding can be conducted at temperatures lower than those conventionally employed.
 The plasma nitriding process does not cause any pollution and insignificant gas consumption which are important economic and public policy factors.

-Advantages and Disadvantages of Ion Nitriding Process
+What are the Advantages and Disadvantages of Ion Nitriding Process?

-The main advantages of the plasma nitriding are:
+The main advantages of plasma nitriding are:

 - Close control of Nitrided microstructure.